*Video Note: There are currently no locks on the dumpsters.*

 How do I recycle my organics?

 - Collect your organics at home in a certified compostable bag.
-You can pick up free bags at the drop-off sites while supplies last.
-Limit two large or four small ones per week.

 - Knot bags closed and bring them to a drop-off site.
 Sites are accessible 24 hours a day.